Copa de Honor Municipalidad de Buenos Aires

-The Copa de Honor Municipalidad de Buenos Aires was an Argentine official football cup competition.
+The Copa de Honor Municipalidad de la Ciudad de Buenos Aires (MCBA), known as Buenos Aires Municipality Honour Cup, was an Argentine official football cup competition.
 It was contested fourteen times between 1905 and 1920.

+Racing is the most winning team of the competition, with 4 titles.

+Overview

 This cup was played by teams from Buenos Aires and Rosario (which belonged to Liga Rosarina de Football).
 The champion of this tournament qualified to play the Copa de Honor Cousenier versus the winner of Uruguayan Copa de Honor representing the Association of that country.

 In 1936, a new "Copa de Honor" was played under a regular Primera División season, with 18 teams playing a single-round tournament.
 San Lorenzo finished 1st and was awarded the cup.
 In July 2013, the Argentine Football Association recognized the 1936 edition as a Primera División honour awarded to the club.

 List of champions

 Finals

 The following list includes all the editions of the Copa de Honor: